-Statement of Condition: Various adjusting journal entries were proposed as a result of audit procedures to properly reflect year end balances.
+Statement of Condition: Various adjusting journal entries were proposed as a result of audit procedures to properly reflect year end balances in the special aid and capital projects fund.

 Criteria: To accurately present the financial position of the District, general ledger accounts should be reconciled and monitored throughout the year and at year end by management.
 The accuracy of financial data is crucial to the budget process and monthly report monitoring.